rgeraldes24/solc/docs/contributing.rst

 Active voice is typically recommended for tutorial style documentation as it helps the reader understand who or what is performing a task.
-However, as the Solidity documentation is a mixture of tutorials and reference content, passive voice is sometimes more applicable.
+However, as the Hyperion documentation is a mixture of tutorials and reference content, passive voice is sometimes more applicable.

 As a summary:

 * Use passive voice for technical reference, for example language definition and internals of the Ethereum VM.
-* Use active voice when describing recommendations on how to apply an aspect of Solidity.
+* Use active voice when describing recommendations on how to apply an aspect of Hyperion.

-For example, the below is in passive voice as it specifies an aspect of Solidity:
+For example, the below is in passive voice as it specifies an aspect of Hyperion:

   Functions can be declared ``pure`` in which case they promise not to read from or modify the state.

-For example, the below is in active voice as it discusses an application of Solidity:
+For example, the below is in active voice as it discusses an application of Hyperion:

   When invoking the compiler, you can specify how to discover the first element of a path, and also path prefix remappings.